enkeiacne/enkeiacne/README.md

 ---

 # **Professional Summary**
-A highly motivated and results-driven **Backend Developer** with expertise in **Go (Golang), Node.js, TypeScript, and PHP**, specializing in **scalable, efficient, and secure backend solutions**.
+Im 26 yeard old and a highly motivated and results-driven **Backend Developer** with expertise in **Go (Golang), Node.js, TypeScript, and PHP**, specializing in **scalable, efficient, and secure backend solutions**.
 Possesses extensive experience in **RESTful API and gRPC development, cloud computing, DevOps, and secure payment integrations**.
 Dedicated to optimizing database performance and microservices architecture to enhance operational efficiency.
 Committed to continuous learning and the adoption of cutting-edge technologies to deliver innovative solutions.

 ---